WebAssembly/design/Rationale.md

    implementation details.)
 3. Avoid *forcing* every developer using WebAssembly to understand their precise maximum heap usage.
-4. When threading and shared memory are added to WebAssembly [post-MVP](FutureFeatures.md#threads), the design should not require memory growth to `realloc` since this implies significant implementation complexity, security hazards, and optimization challenges.
+4. When [threading and shared memory][future threads] are added to WebAssembly post-MVP, the design should not require memory growth to `realloc` since this implies significant implementation complexity, security hazards, and optimization challenges.